 Ideally, you would only take one pair of comfortable shoes.
 The shoes you to wear to your hospital admission you can also wear after discharge.

 These shoes for instance have great reviews…

 However, besides your socks, you should consider taking a pair of slippers or flip-flops so that you can get around.
 A typical hospital stay for birth is 2-3 days (please note that the length of stay depends on many factors).

 Going Home Outfit for Mom

 A going home outfit after a hospital birth is totally up to you.
-I opted to go home both times in clothing like the ones I already mentioned here (a breastfeeding friendly T-Shirt and leggings).
+I opted to go home both times in clothing like the ones I already mentioned here (a breastfeeding-friendly T-Shirt and leggings).

-P.S: If you need help with getting ready for baby’s arrival, check out the Third Trimester Checklist Bundle.
+P.S: If you need help with getting ready for the baby’s arrival, check out the Third Trimester Checklist Bundle.

 ★ Related Articles: